SaltwaterC/pwned-password-downloader/README.md

 Supports additional features not available in the official downloader:

  * Saves range ETags to make it easier to verify whether a range file requires update.
-WIP i.e going to be an optional, ETag checking not yet implemented, lots of wasted disk space due to overhead (will be implemented as SQLite DB).
  * Saves a single specified range in the output directory.
 Useful if a range fails to download.
  * Basic integrity checks i.e whether all files have been downloaded and their length is non-zero.
  * TODO: option to strip CRLF to keep LF only (UNIX line termination) - shaves off about 0.5 GiB of disk space